soraino/IM4717-HiewTangTheatre/README.md

 # IM4171
-This is a school project.
+This is a school project for IM4717, and it is not a production ready code.